Royal Hawaiian Center: History

-The shopping center originally opened in 1979 as part of the Royal Hawaiian Hotel complex with about 100 shops and restaurants and a food court.
+The shopping center originally opened in 1979 as the Royal Hawaiian Shopping Center, as part of the Royal Hawaiian Hotel complex with about 100 shops and restaurants and a food court.
 It was constructed as three separate buildings adjacent to each other with sky walks connecting the upper floors.
-The center, owned by Kamehameha Schools at the time, completed a $100 million renovation in 2007 to include more retailers and restaurants.
-The center was sold to RHC Property Holding LLC in 2013.
+The Royal Hawaiian Center is owned by RHC Property Holdings LLC, an entity advised by J.P.
+Morgan Asset Management.
+In 2014, Kamehameha Schools sold the buildings and improvements of the center to RHC Property Holdings LLC for $696.5 million, while retaining ownership of the underlying land under a long-term ground lease arrangement.